hasura/ndc-storage/docs/objects.md

 Use the `downloadStorageObjectText` query if you are confident that the object content is plain text.

+> [!NOTE]
+> The connector limits the maximum download size via the `runtime.maxDownloadSizeMBs` setting to avoid memory leaks.
+The GraphQL engine on Hasura Cloud also limits the max response size from connectors.
+The acceptable file size should be 30 MB in maximum.

 ```gql
 query DownloadObjectText {
   downloadStorageObjectText(object: "hello.txt")